kragen/derctuo/markdown/language-of-choice.md

     <expr> ← <var> (if <expr> else <var>)*

-Of course, once you have a parse tree, it's a simple pattern-matching exercise to construct a parse tree with a different associativity.
+Of course, once you have a parse tree, it’s a simple pattern-matching exercise to construct a parse tree with a different associativity.

 XXX verify these

-In this form the language is missing a little bit of expressivity; it can only express an unbranching chain of single-variable choices, and it can't express negation.
+In this form the language is missing a little bit of expressivity; it can only express an unbranching chain of single-variable choices, and it can’t express negation.
 You can enhance this with nesting to be able to handle arbitrary boolean functions:

     <expr> ← ("(" <expr> ")" / <var> / <const>) (if <expr> else <expr>)?
     <const> ← 0 / 1

-I was thinking that this grammar might be a good example of when you benefit from Packrat's memoization, but in fact it's not, once the left recursion is factored out.
-I'd like to figure out how to work this out rigorously: how can we know that a given memo-table entry can never be used?
-Is there a single canonical answer that's practical to compute, or is it more a question of a series of conservative approximations, progressively less simple?
+I was thinking that this grammar might be a good example of when you benefit from Packrat’s memoization, but in fact it’s not, once the left recursion is factored out.
+I’d like to figure out how to work this out rigorously: how can we know that a given memo-table entry can never be used?
+Is there a single canonical answer that’s practical to compute, or is it more a question of a series of conservative approximations, progressively less simple?